Pages

 Sunday, 16 March 2025

 On 24 March Hackney's Cabinet will be considering the sale of some family silver - sites it owns in Dalston's "Cultural Quarter".
 The sites include 10 -14 Ashwin Street, townscape buildings which are locally listed and in the Conservation Area.
-They are currently providing affordable studios for 30-40 artists and have a long cultural legacy, including jazz and choreography since the 1980s.
+They are currently providing affordable studios for 30-40 artists and have a long cultural legacy, including performance arts, since the 1980s.
 The site also includes the Eastern Curve Garden's only indoor space - its "Hothouse" meeting place, office and toilet.
 How will the Garden survive if it loses those, on top of having a redevelopment site next door?

-Cash strapped Hackney is said to have obtained a sales valuation based on demolition of the buildings and re-development as luxury flats.
-It has already said that all the artists tenants must leave by 1st April, because it's supposedly now 'too unsafe' to remain.
-Eastern Curve Garden is also partly on the site so a future purchaser could decide its Hothouse and facilities have to go too.
-The sell-off is part of a plan to privatise Dalston's "Cultural Quarter"sites first revealed in 2018.
-(Hackney's previous Mayor had said "Not on my watch".
-Ed.)
+Cash strapped Hackney is said to be seeking a sales valuation based on demolition of the buildings and re-development as luxury flats.
+It has already said that all the artist tenants must leave by 1st April, because the buildings have suddenly become 'too unsafe' to remain.
+The Eastern Curve Garden is also partly on the site so a future purchaser could decide its Hothouse and facilities have to go too.

 10 -14 Ashwin Street was designed by the eminent Victorian architect Edwin Horne in 1870.
 The frontages have decorative brick, stone and iron work detailing although these are presently disfigured by shabby white paint.
 Edwin Horne's other houses in Ashwin Street were demolished by World War II bombs and in 2010 by Hackney Council.
 He also designed the Reeves and Son Artists Colourworks at 18-22 Ashwin Street and the stations at Hackney Central and Grade II Listed Camden Road.